atomisthq/docs/docs/automations/prerequisites.md

 ### The easy way

-The easiest way to create the appropriate GitHub personal access is to use the Atomist CLI's `config` command.
+The easiest way to create the appropriate GitHub personal access token is to use the Atomist CLI's `config` command.

 ```
 atomist config